EarthByte/paleoclimate-reconstruction/README.md

 python run_GPplus.py
 ```
 Note: This code is adapted from [GPplus](https://github.com/sebhaan/GPplus).
 Changes include:
-* choice of functions and parameters depending on version of george being used
 * references to new variable target_desc instead of Crime
+* writing covariance matrix and likelihood function manually (instead of using george)
+* drawing predictions from multivariate normal
+* getting and writing parameter-scaling terms (min and range) to csv-file
+* two distinct GP length scale parameters (one for latitude, one for longitude)
 * removal of dropout flag (was never used)
-* getting and writing parameter-scaling terms (min and range) to csv-file
-* adding exact prediction line to output plot